Steniini: Distribution

-The genera Anageshna, Apogeshna, Loxostegopsis, Penestola and Steniodes are confined to the Americas, whereas Bradina and Dolicharthria can be found in both the Old and New World.
+The genera Anageshna, Apogeshna, Loxostegopsis, Penestola and Steniodes are confined to the Americas, whereas Bradina, Dichocrocis and Dolicharthria can be found in both the Old and New World.
 The remaining genera are Old World taxa, with Epherema, Hymenoptychis, Symmoracma and Tatobotys primarily found in the tropics of Asia.

 Systematics

 The tribe currently comprises the following 15 genera, altogether containing 256 species: